What is Science Olympiad?

 How Can I Compete?

-Please complete and submit the Regional Registration Form and then the State Registration form as well.
+All schools competing in the regional tournament must be registered online with the State Science Olympiad in addition to submitting the Regional Registration Form.
 We only accept teams affiliated with middle or high schools with in the Louisiana Region 2.
 We encourage any schools that would like to participate to contact us:

-Also, please visit the National Science Olympiad Page or the State Science Olympiad page to find out more information about the competition, registration at these levels, and for important insights and help with upcoming competitions.
+Also, please visit the National Science Olympiad Page to find out more information about the competition and for important insights and help with organizing a team.

 How Can I be a Judge?

 Volunteer judges are selected from UL Lafayette faculty/staff in the appropriate fields to the event.
 We always welcome new volunteer judges.
-If you are interested in helping, please contact Andrea Leonard.
+If you are interested in helping, please contact Kathleen Knierim.

 Make a Donation